Professional Nanny Opportunities

 To support families at this level, caregivers must meet the following professional requirements:

-Completed a TB test in the last 12 months
+7. Negative TB test in the last 12 months or willing to get one upon hire

 How it Works & How Caregivers are Protected